The Quarterly Pensions Investments Review is a comparison in expected risk and investment return.

 Outlook for growth, inflation, and interest rates

-In the medium term, inflation is expected to stabilize somewhat above central bank target, owing to, amongst others, anticipated upward fiscal spending pressures associated with the energy transition and elevated geopolitical risks.
+In the short term, expected inflation increased across developed countries, amid inflationary shocks following US trade tariffs.
+In the medium term, inflation is expected to stabilize somewhat above the central bank target, amongst others owing to trade decoupling and upward fiscal spending pressures associated with elevated geopolitical risks.

-For the coming years, long rates are expected to either move around their recent levels, or somewhat decline for the majority of developed markets.
-This reflects higher for longer dynamics as inflation is anticipated to slowly converge to target.
-Short-term interest rates are expected to decline, consistent with continued forward guidance on prospective monetary easing.
+For the coming years, long rates are expected to move around their recent levels for most developed markets.
+This reflects higher for longer dynamics as inflation is anticipated to remain somewhat above the central bank target.
+Short-term interest rates are expected to decline for most developed economies, consistent with continued forward guidance on prospective monetary easing.

 Outlook for financial assets